AlishaMahanty/SQL-15-Day-Deep-Dive/Day_02/README.md

 ## 💡 Solution:

-`NUL`L is not a value.
+`NULL` is not a value.
 It represents the absence of a known value.

 You cannot compare a value to `NULL` using `=` or `!=` and get `TRUE` or `FALSE`.